robinske/personal-site/_posts/2016-01-29-hello-jekyll.markdown

 active:    "blog"
 ---

-Migrating this site from ~5 static pages to a static site generator took some time, but it will provide enough convenience in updating moving forward that it was worth it.
+Migrating this site from ~5 static pages to a static site generator took some time, but it will provide enough convenience for updating that it was worth it.
 This site is now generated using [Jekyll](https://jekyllrb.com/), a Ruby project that takes a handful of text files and transforms them into a fully functioning blog or site without requiring a server to back it up.

-I have found the most useful components so far to be:
+Some of the most useful components for me:

 * **Templating**